 - If you are holding a Compact license, you must meet the continuing education (CE) requirements for your own state.
 Courses and hours vary by state.

 For travel nurses, securing a multi-state license is opening up more opportunities throughout the country every day.
-Plus, holding a Compact license makes you more desirable to employers because you can fill immediate job vacancies in Compact states without going through the state licensing process.
+Plus, by holding a Compact license, you are making yourself more valuable because you can fill immediate job vacancies in Compact states without going through the state licensing process.

-The demand for travel nursing in certain specialties is also on the rise like operating room and surgery-dependent specialties that were shut down for electives surgeries during parts of the pandemic.
+For example, during the pandemic, healthcare organizations in COVID hotspots were desperately trying to bring in travel nurses to help with patient volumes in their overrun emergency departments and intensive care units.
+Demand for travel nursing in certain specialties is also on the rise like operating room and surgery-dependent specialties that were shut down for electives surgeries during the beginning of the pandemic.
 Whether due to emergency needs or to fill temporary nurse staffing shortage situations, having a Compact license can open up a world of opportunities for those who are interested in travel nursing.

-With most of the country participating in a multi-state licensing Compact, there have never been more choices in travel assignments for nurses and advanced practice providers.
+With almost forty states participating in a multi-state licensing Compact, there have never been more choices in travel assignments for nurses and advanced practice providers.
 Contact Supplemental Health Care today and see where your next adventure awaits!